 The Nest works really well both in daylight and in night conditions thanks to its infrared lights for night-vision.
 Another great Nest positive is its ability to play nicely with other smart home gadgets which makes it superbly versatile.
 Location detection allows you to let this turn itself on and off as you come and go automatically and when linked with things like Nest home heating, that can be activated using the app too.

-- Read the review: Nest Cam Indoor
+- Read our full Nest Cam Indoor review

 The Nest Cam IQ Indoor is the best indoor-only model we’ve tested when it comes to video quality.
 The footage itself is super clear and that applies to both day and night time scenarios.
 On top of that you also get top quality motion detection meaning you only get alerted when it's important, so you don't get pestered via the app.

 Nest Aware, is the cloud storage option that will cost you extra.
 This gives you 24/7 video recording, meaning you can catch anything bad that's happened, like an intruder, to use later as evidence.
 Without paying for this service the camera isn't quite so useful.
 That said this model does offer facial recognition over the standard model, but you do pay a premium for that.

 - Read our full Nest Cam IQ Indoor review